aklinker1/vite-plugin-web-extension/docs/guide/configure-browser-startup.md

 ## Available Options

-See [Mozilla's `web-ext run` CLI reference](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/#web-ext-run) for a list of available options.
+Refer to Mozilla's [`web-ext run` CLI reference](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/#web-ext-run) for a complete list of available options.

-Simply convert each `--kebab-case` flag to `camelCase`, and list them in your config.
+Just convert each `--kebab-case` flag to `camelCase` and include them in your configuration.

-For example, to use Microsoft Edge, use the default user profile, customize the starting URLs, and change the initial window size, here's what your config file would look like:
+For instance, if you want to use Microsoft Edge, use the default user profile, customize the starting URLs, and alter the initial window size, your config file would look like:

 <!-- prettier-ignore -->
 ```yml